 You’ve probably heard the expression, “The eyes say it all.”
 The eyes have the ability to convey a range of emotions, such as joy, sadness and suspicion.

 And sometimes, without even trying, we may project a certain feeling based on the appearance of our eyes.
 Puffiness, frown lines and drooping lids can convey a tired or stern look that doesn’t match your true emotion.

-DR. CLAYTON CAN HELP YOU APPEAR AS VIBRANT ON THE OUTSIDE AS YOU FEEL ON THE INSIDE.
+OUR SURGEON CAN HELP YOU APPEAR AS VIBRANT ON THE OUTSIDE AS YOU FEEL ON THE INSIDE.